jinkiesz/Assignment5/README.md

 Welcome to Assignment5 done by group A5_17
     Group A5_17: Kristinn99? and Larak22@ru.is

+Note!: All of the files must be placed in the TSAM Server
-Compile: to compile both of these files write "make" in the terminal, it will compile both of the files There are two executable files. client.cpp and tsamgroup17.cpp
+Compile: to compile both of these files write "make" in the terminal, it will compile both of the files There are two executable files. client.cpp and tsamgroup17.cpp and one Makefile

 Server Information, file(tsamgroup17.cpp):